 The purpose of compiling the data over time is to assemble baselines that can decide for a person how much and how often to emit the pulses.
 This approach does not require complicated neural networks, Gozani says.
 Simple linear regression can and has achieved a lot, he says, because the relationships being modeled in the data are not so complicated that they require deep learning.

-The use of Artificial Intelligence (AI) could mean any of a wide range ...
-More has evolved over time.
+The use of AI has evolved over time.
 When Quell first came out, it was designed to employ something like a “best guess” of how much stimulation to apply, Gozani says.